Chart Color Schemes

 Household Composition

-Armidale Surrounds - North has a typical household mix, with a higher-than-average median household size
+Armidale Surrounds - North has a typical household mix, with a fairly typical median household size

-Family households account for 67.5% of all households, consisting of 26.8% couples with children, 31.7% couples without children, and 8.4% single parent families.
-Non-family households make up the remaining 32.5%, with lone person households at 29.0% and group households comprising 3.3% of the total.
-The median household size is 2.4 people, which is larger than the Rest of NSW average of 2.3.
+Family households constitute 67.5% of all households, including 26.8% couples with children, 31.7% couples without children, and 8.4% single parent families.
+Non-family households comprise the remaining 32.5%, with lone person households at 29.0% and group households making up 3.3%.
+The median household size is 2.4 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households